T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Experiments

-\textbf{Comparisons across evaluation metrics.} Previous evaluation metrics, CLIP and BLIP-CLIP, predict similar scores for different models and cannot reflect the differences between models.
-Our proposed metrics, BLIP-VQA for attribute binding, UniDet for spatial relationship, CLIP for non-spatial relationship, and 3-in-1 for complex compositions, highly align with the human evaluation scores.
+\textbf{Comparions of different evaluation metrics and human evaluation.} We show the results of different evaluation metrics in Table~\ref{benchmark:color_shape}-\ref{benchmark:non_spatial_compre}.
+Previous evaluation metrics, CLIP and B-CLIP, predict similar scores across different models and cannot reflect the differences between models.
+Our proposed metrics (highlighted in blue column) show a similar trend with human evaluation (highlighted in green column).

+\textbf{Human correlation of the evaluation metrics.} We calculate Kendall's tau ($\tau$) and Spearman's rho ($\rho$) to evaluate the ranking correlation between automatic evaluation and human evaluation.
+The human correlation results are illustrated in Table~\ref{human_corr}.
+The results verify the effectiveness of our proposed evaluation metrics, BLIP-VQA for attribute binding, UniDet-based metric for spatial relationships and numeracy.
+For MLLM evaluation, MiniGPT4 does not perform well in terms of correlation with human perception.
+Share-CoT and GPT-4V excel in terms of non-spatial and complex categories, followed by CLIPScore and 3-in-1 evaluation metrics.
+In shape attribute, they exhibit performances that are comparable to non-MLLM metrics.
+In color, texture, 2D/3D-spatial and numeracy categories, their performances are slightly lower than non-MLLM metrics.

+\textbf{Conclusion on the evaluation metrics.} Based on the human correlation of different evaluation metrics, we draw the conclusion for the optimal evaluation metrics for each category or sub-category, and those optimal metrics are used to benchmark different text-to-image generation methods in the following subsections.
+(1) For attribute binding, the best evaluation metric is BLIP-VQA.
+(2) For 2D spatial relationships, 3D spatial relationships, and numeracy, the UniDet-based metric performs best.
+(3) For non-spatial relationships, the best metric is GPT-4V, the second-best metric is Share-CoT (ShareGPT4V with Chain-of-Thought), and the best non-MLLM metric is CLIP.
+(4) For complex compositions, the best metric is GPT-4V, the second-best metric is Share-CoT (ShareGPT4V with Chain-of-Thought), and the best non-MLLM metric is 3-in-1.